CMYanko/demo-iq-server/README.md

 run the demo-setup script to create folders and copy in a self signed cert then call the docker-compose file.
 The '-d' detaches it from the console.

 *Note: This project has gone stale and is left in place for some older blog post.
-Look in the [Nginx](https://github.com/CMYanko/demo-iq-server/tree/master/nginx) folder for the most current work.*
+Look in the [Nexus Platform Reference](https://github.com/CMYanko/nexus-platform-reference) folder for the most current work.*

 ```
 #!/usr/bin/env bash